Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

         update_words(word)
 ```

 Alright, a lot of stuff happened in that change.
 Let's list off what was changed and describe those changes quickly.
 1) We added a function to `_update_counts()` called `update_words()` for DRY purposes.
 2) We updated `create_report()` so that it changed the `master_counts_dict` attribute with the count dictionary from `_update_counts()`.
-3) We changed the data structure we used to keep track of out counts to make (2) easier.
+3) We changed the data structure used to keep track of out counts to make (2) easier.
 One by one, slowly now.

-1. As we talked about earlier, we wanted to make a function that updated our words information, as we wrote the same lines for this task twice in our original implementation of `_update_counts()`.
+1. As we talked about earlier, we wanted to make a function that updated our words information, since we wrote the same lines for this task twice in our original implementation of `_update_counts()`.
 Here we are seeing a function, aptly named `update_words()`, which is defined within the scope of `_update_counts()`.
 We call functions like these nested functions, or helper functions.
 Because they are defined within the scope of another function, our `update_words()` has access to all the variables within the scope of its parent function.
 The upshot of this is that we don't have to pass `_update_counts()`'s `counts_dict` variable to `update_words()`, as it automatically has access to that variable because of the scope it was defined in.

 2. We see the update to the `master_counts_dict` attribute on line 17.
 This is happening from within `create_report()` so that the user can call either `create_reports()` to make more than one report, or make a single report with `create_report()`.
 Both will update the `master_counts_dict` attribute, which is useful functionality for our class.

-3. This update that we implemented in (2) was made easier by using the Counter class (imported from the collections library).
+3. The update that we implemented in (2) was made easier by using the Counter class (imported from the collections library).
 The Counter class keeps counts of things.
 This is exactly what we were doing before with our dictionaries.
 So why are we using Counters now?
 Well, as you may have guessed, we get some extra functionality when using Counters.
 Because the Counter class knows that it will only ever have integers stored as values, it has the built in ability to add the values from two Counters by key and make a new Counter.
 That's what we see happening in line 17.
 Other functionality of Counters can be found in the [docs](https://docs.python.org/2/library/collections.html#collections.Counter).
-Here you can learn things like Counters being a subclass of `dict`, which makes sense when you think about it!
+Here you can learn things like Counters being a subclass of `dict`, aka inheriting from the dictionary class, which makes sense when you think about it!

 #### Magic Methods with Your Classes